foxminchan/SaoVietPortal/README.md

 The second license, the Attribution 4.0 International License, applies to the documentation of the project.
 This license permits the use, reproduction, and distribution of the documentation provided that proper attribution is given to the original authors.
 The full terms of the Attribution 4.0 International License can be found in the <a href="./LICENSE-docs">LICENSE-docs</a> file.

 Sao Viet Portal is not affiliated with Microsoft, Azure, or any other Microsoft products.
-All product are developed and copyrignt by <a href="https://github.com/foxminchan">Nguyễn Xuân Nhân</a> and <a href="https://github.com/lycaphe8x">Nguyễn Đình Ánh</a>.
+All product are developed and copyrignt by <a href="https://github.com/foxminchan">Nguyen Xuan Nhan</a> and <a href="https://github.com/lycaphe8x">Nguyen Dinh Anh</a>.

-<a href="mailto:nd.and@hutech.edu.vn">Nguyễn Đình Ánh</a>, a lecturer at `Hutech University` is co-owner of this project.
+<a href="mailto:nd.and@hutech.edu.vn">Nguyen Dinh Anh</a>, a lecturer at `Hutech University` is co-owner of this project.
 The Faculty of Information Technology at `Hutech University` will be will act as the project evaluation and grading committee.

 For more information about the project's copyright, please refer to the <a href="./COPYRIGHT.txt">COPYRIGHT</a> file.
 All rights reserved.